-Tomatoes get a night off with this roasted asparagus bruschetta.
-It features the best of the season.
-It’s a light vegan appetizer with roasted asparagus and toasted pine nuts.
-Perfect for those spring & summer get togethers!
+Tomatoes get a night off with this bruschetta-style roasted asparagus appetizer.
+This vegan canapé features the best of the season.
+Perfect for spring & summer get-togethers!

 Finally, it’s topped with toasted pine nuts for crunch and a rich, nutty bite.
 The vinegar rounds out the flavor of the asparagus.
 And the garlic adds a savory edge without overwhelming.

-- 12 ounces thin asparagus cut into 1-inch pieces
+- 12 ounces thin asparagus cut into 1-inch pieces, woody ends removed

 - 3 teaspoons extra virgin olive oil divided + extra for lightly oiling bread